 Esper Successor Athena

-"Hellloooo?"
-Dana waved her hand in front of her friend's face.
-"You said you had something to show me before you malfunctioned."
+"Hellloooo?
+Earth to weirdo!"
+Dana waved her hand in front of Athena’s face.
+"You said you had something to show me before you totally malfunctioned."

-In her head, Athena traced the outline of the silhouette and compared it to her memory of her brother’s toy.
+Her eyes swung back to the photograph and in her head, Athena traced the outline of the silhouette and compared it against her memory of her brother’s toy.
 There was no mistaking it; it was a perfect match.
-Athena looked up and saw Dana, mimicking the raptor's claws with her hands, wearing an ear to ear grin.
+Athena looked up and saw Dana, mimicking the raptor's claws with her hands, wearing an ear-to-ear grin.
 Their eyes met, and Dana saw Athena's bright Bambi eyes glistening through her autumn-fire bangs.
-She stopped.

 "Wait, you're not actually upset are you?"
 Dana asked.

-“Hey, it’s our stop,” said Dana placing her hand on Athena’s shoulder.
+“Hey, time to go,” said Dana placing her hand on Athena’s shoulder.

 They stepped down from the bus to the hot concrete sidewalk, which on days like this made the mile-long walk to school feel like walking on coal.
 Their school uniforms required them to wear black dress shoes, but Dana wore sneakers in the morning and changed at her locker since she already needed them for days she had volleyball practice.
 Athena didn’t seem bothered by the walk or the heat, only shielding her eyes from the harsh sunlight with one hand as she walked beside her friend.
 It didn’t take long for Dana’s eyes to adjust, but Athena continued to hide her face beneath her hand and Dana knew why.

-"Uh, it's so hot," said Dana.
+"Uh, it's so hot," said Dana fanning herself with her hand.
 "I'm gonna be all gross by the time we get to school.
-You're lucky, you never get sweaty and gross like I do."
+You're lucky; you never get sweaty and gross as I do."

 "Oh wow, I can't believe you still have this."
 Dana moved closer to Athena, rolling the lanyard between her fingers.
 "I lost mine forever ago."

 “Your coach is going to know you’re smoking again.”
-Athena said, a frown visible just below the shadow covering her face.
+Athena scowled.

 “What are you talking about?
 I haven't been smoking!”
-Dana replied bringing the neck of her shirt to her nose and sniffing it.
+Dana replied, and then brought the neck of her shirt to her nose and smelled it.

-“It's super obvious,” Athena said, marching ahead viciously.
+“It's super obvious,” Athena marched ahead viciously.
 “Also, I’m not as dumb as you think I am.
-Remember, you're the one that almost got held back a grade.”
+Remember, you're the one that got held back a grade.”

 “I never said you were dumb!
 You're just weird."
-Dana pointed her finger like a dagger at Athena's turned back.
-"I've put up with the fairies and psychic junk because I thought you'd get over it once you'd gotten over things, but its been two years now and nothing has changed.
+Dana’s words stopped Athena.
+"I've put up with all your junk because I knew things were hard for you and your family and crap, but come on; it’s been two years now.
 I'm saying this as a friend if you keep reading those magazines and believing those stories everyone is just going to think you're a freak.”

 "I'm not a freak," she muttered.
 "And you're not my friend!"

-Wiping her eyes, Athena hurried past Dana towards their school.
-Dana watched the pastel-colored lanyard bounce erratically as her figure shrunk in the distance.
-The words twisted her chest and she struggled to tell herself she'd done nothing wrong, but in the end, all she knew for certain was that she really wanted a cigarette.
+Wiping her eyes, Athena hurried down the block towards their school.
+The words twisted her chest and she struggled to tell herself she'd done nothing wrong, but in the end, all she knew was that she really wanted a cigarette.

 Arriving with time to spare, Athena headed to the restroom so she could wash her face before class.
 Hiding her tears was unnecessary though, almost everyone in her school knew of her predicament.
-Even though the event happened before high school and she'd never spoken of it to any of her classmates or teachers, gossip spreads like a virus.
+Even though the accident happened before high school and she'd never spoken of it to any of her classmates or teachers, gossip spreads like a virus.
 Parents tell parents, tell their kids, tell their friends.
-It didn't help that Dana knew and probably told everyone on the volleyball team at their first practice.
-Moving to a stall, Athena racked her brain with the question, why was she weird?
+It didn't help that Dana knew all the details and probably told everyone on the volleyball team as early as their first practice.
+Moving to a stall, Athena racked her brain with the question, why am I weird?